andreufont/andreufont.github.io/index.md

 My name is Andreu Font-Ribera and I am a staff scientitst at the
 <a href="http://www.ifae.es/eng/">Institut de Física d'Altes Energies (IFAE)</a>, in my hometown of Barcelona.

 For years my website said that it was under construction, with the hope that one day it would be amazing, but now I accept that it will most likely stay like this for a while.

-<a href="https://www.ifae.es/news/2022/03/17/erc-consolidator-grant-awarded-to-andreu-font-ribera/"> I have been awarded an ERC Consolidator Grant</a>

 However, <a href="https://cosmolya.ifae.es"> you can check out the new website of my ERC-funded group CosmoLya </a>

 ## Brief CV